Absolute continuity, supports and idempotent splitting in categorical probability: Supports

 We start in \cref{sec:supports_def} by giving our new definition of a support and developing some of its basic properties.
 We make frequent use of the characterization of supports from \cref{lem:supp_crit}.
 Using it, \cref{ex:top_support} shows that all morphisms in $\tychstoch$ have a support, and these are given by the usual topological supports.
 This demonstrates that our definition of support is a natural generalization of the classical notion.
 In \cref{ex:support_setmulti}, we prove that $\setmulti$ has supports as well. \cref{thm:supp_functorial} shows that the functoriality of supports is closely related to the causality axiom \cite[Definition 11.31]{fritz2019synthetic}.

 \cref{sec:support_completeness} is devoted to a more detailed study of the question: ``Which morphisms can be expected to have a support?''
 This results in the definition of an \emph{atomic} morphism in \cref{def:atomic}, which is intimately related to the traditional notion of an atomic measure.
 We use these insights to characterize which morphisms in $\borelstoch$ have a support in \cref{thm:borelstoch_supports}.
-In \cref{prop:suppcomp}, we construct a \emph{free support completion} for every causal Markov category by freely adjoining a support for every atomic morphism.
-A good universal property of this construction remains to be found, as discussed in \cref{rem:suppcomp_fatalflaw}.
+In \cref{prop:suppcomp}, we construct a \emph{free regular support completion} for every causal Markov category by freely adjoining a support for every atomic morphism. \cref{thm:suppcomp_universal} establishes a 2-categorical universal property for this construction.

 The following \cref{sec:rel} on the input-output relations functor and \cref{sec:statistical_models} on categories of statistical models provide applications of absolute continuity and supports.
 These parts can safely be skipped without impeding understanding of the rest of the paper.